radicalio/react-dropmenu/README.md

 using the `page.items` array of child pages in the page data.
 - *MenuAnchor*: A component that wraps its content with a link and wires in a drop menu to launch from it. a single item
-- *DropMenu*: A component that takes.
-Using an array of page objects, it shows a vertical menu of titles.
+- *DropMenu*: Using an array of page objects, it shows a vertical menu of titles.
 Moving the mouse down over each item may also then show a `MenuContent` panel beside the drop menu.
 THe framework tries to keep the panel on screen and may choose to show the panel on the right or left of the vertical drop menu.
 - *MenuContent*: Shows a panel for the Drop Menu item you are hovering over.
 There are multiple panel types that it might show, based on the data.